Outstanding Student Parent Support Award

-The OCCFR Award for Outstanding Student Parent Support is presented each year to a UW-Madison faculty or staff member who has demonstrated exceptional dedication and commitment to supporting parenting students.
+The Outstanding Student Parent Support Award is presented each year to a UW-Madison faculty or staff member who has demonstrated exceptional dedication and commitment to supporting parenting students.

 This award celebrates employees who have made a meaningful impact on the academic success and well-being of parenting students balancing their education with the challenges of raising children.
 By fostering an environment of understanding, flexibility, and encouragement, these individuals play a vital role in helping student parents thrive in both their studies and family life.